miklevin/MikeLev.in/_posts/2023-08-09-clarifying-mykoz-ai-mission-from-zero-to-real-foss-automation-in-1-hour.md

 you right into ***real*** 24x7x365 automation with the Linux systemd init system.
 And I do it all in a way that you can't possibly get lost.

+Most people are going to panic.
+They're going to think they're not smart enough to do this.
+They're going to think that the rise of AI is going to make them obsolete.
+They're going to think that they're going to be replaced by robots.
+The thing is that AI becomes a force-multiplier for those who ***get it***.
+And so to get it, you have to start somewhere.
+No, just "talking" isn't enough.
+Talking to AI's might be a good start, but it's not how you multiply your effectiveness and an individual human being and potential force multiplier.

+Yammering on forever, or ***orating*** in other words, is not how you organize and articulate your thoughts.
+I think some people are imagining a day where they don't have to learn how to even write, much less code.
+But that's like looking forward to not even having to think!
+It's not going to happen.
+You're always going to have to think if you want to do better in life.
+So, how do you get the ability to ***think better?***

+You get it by writing.
+And you get it by writing in a way that doesn't require you to think about the actual process of writing.
+You get it by committing vim to muscle memory.
+You get it by writing in a way that lets you tap into those force-multipliers that are AI and automation.
+You get it through MyKoz.AI.